Bloomfield, New Jersey: Public schools

 Bloomfield High School / Bridges Academy (1,986; 9-12).

-As of the 2012–13 school year, the Bloomfield Public Schools had an actual Budgetary Per Pupil Cost of $11,848 (which is 16.4% below the statewide group average was $14,173), while Total Spending Per Pupil for the district was $15,848 (which is 16.0% below the $18,867 statewide).
+As of the 2012–13 school year, the Bloomfield Public Schools had an actual Budgetary Per Pupil Cost of $11,848 (16.4% below the statewide group average of $14,173), while Total Spending Per Pupil for the district was $15,848 (16.0% below the $18,867 statewide).

 Bloomfield Tech High School is a regional, countywide magnet public high school that offers occupational and academic instruction for students in Essex County, as part of the Essex County Vocational Technical Schools.

 Catholic schools

 Saint Thomas the Apostle Parish School, which serves grades K–8, is operated under the supervision of the Roman Catholic Archdiocese of Newark.

 Colleges and universities

 Bloomfield College, a liberal arts college founded in 1868, is in downtown Bloomfield near the town green.
 The college has approximately 2,000 students and is affiliated with the Presbyterian Church.